- Jump to level:

 Introduction to engineering problem-solving techniques unique to areas of the technical world, including chemical, civil, construction, nuclear, manufacturing, mechanical, and electrical disciplines.
 Problem solving is presented in both English and International (SI) Units.

-ENGR 240 Spreadsheet and Engineering Problem Solving Tools 3
+ENGR 240 Computational Methods for Engineering 3

 ENGR 251 Engineering Mechanics I - Statics 3